wuXiuSen/qrcode-decoder-js/README.md

 Development
 -----------
-If you want improve the code and send your pull request, you will need:
+If you want to improve the code and send your pull request, you will need:

 Clone this repository